bridgecrewio/redshirts/README.md

                      chain for your environment.
 Note that for some systems, the hostname for the API endpoint may be different from the hostname you visit in a browser (e.g., api.github.com vs. github.com).
 Be sure to obtain a certificate for the correct hostname.
+  --no-cert-verify   Bypass SSL verification on HTTPS requests.
+WARNING: This is inherently dangerous and can expose
+                     your data, including API tokens, in the event that your network path is compromised.

 REPO SPECIFICATION FLAGS
   --days=<value>